 - Process for added detail and texture

-- Add some furry subjects to your images
+- Add some animal subjects to your photos

-When you’re photographing in the winter and there is a lot of snow, ice, and frost you can totally change the look and feel of the image by adjusting the white balance.
+When you’re photographing in the winter and there is a lot of snow, ice, and frost you can totally change the look and feel of the image just by adjusting the White Balance.

-By choosing a warmer tone (Shade or Cloudy White Balance Preset on the camera) the image will feel warmer as well, more sunlit.
+By choosing a camera White Balance preset that makes things warmer (go for Shade or Cloudy) the image will feel warmer as well, more sunlit.
 But that may not be the best choice for a winter photo.

-Can you see how the snow on the left looks kind of dirty?
-Does the second one feel colder?
+Can you see how the snow above looks kind of brown and dirty?
+Does the second one below feel colder?

-So by shifting the white balance or color more toward the cooler end of the spectrum the snow and ice will have a blue tint.
-That will give it a cooler or cold feeling that may better match the scene and the image.
+So by shifting the White Balance or color more toward the cooler end of the spectrum, the snow and ice will have a blue tint.
+That will give the image a cooler or cold feeling that may better match the scene and the image.

 Which of the two images above feels like it is colder outside?
 Now use that knowledge and apply it to your winter photos.

-Snow can easily be overexposed, especially when it’s sunny and bright outside.
+Snow can easily be overexposed, especially when it’s bright and sunny outside.
 The snow reflects light everywhere.
 So you need to watch your exposure carefully.

 Use your camera’s histogram to check the exposure, and make sure the snow and bright highlights aren’t clipping (overexposed with no detail).
 Turn on the Highlight Warning on your camera as well so you can see it visually.